 For those of us who haven’t been blessed with artistic talent, the idea of painting backdrops for model railroad scenes can be pretty nerve-racking.
 But fear not—there are a number of excellent alternatives available to help create a beautiful scene without ever having to pick up a paint brush.
 One such option is to use photograph of real places, which requires you to travel to your favorite locations to take some pictures.

-Creating model railroad picture backdrops is a pain-free process that takes little time and effort to complete, but the benefits are bountiful!
-Have your trains travel along glorious mountain ranges, across unending desert terrain or through thick jungles.
+Creating model railroad photo backdrops is a pain-free process that takes little time and effort to complete, but the benefits are bountiful!
+Have your trains travel along glorious mountain ranges, across unending desert terrain, or through thick jungles.
 Have them travel wherever and however you want.
 Let’s see how it works!

-Lastly, Doug explains what to do with model railroad picture backdrops that have large portions of sky, and finishes by introducing a commercial alternative that you can find at your local craft store if you don’t have the capability of getting to your favorite spots to take pictures.
+Last, Doug explains what to do with model railroad photo backdrops that have large portions of sky, and finishes by introducing a commercial alternative that you can find at your local craft store if you don’t have the capability of getting to your favorite spots to take pictures.
 With model railroad picture backdrops, you get to take your trains anywhere in the world!